elastic/snyk-github-issue-creator/README.md

     the GitHub repository is located.
 -   `--ghRepo=...`: The name of the GitHub repository where issues should be created.
--   `--projectName=...`: Alternative Snyk project name.
+-   `--projectName=...`: Alternative Snyk project name (optional).
--   `--ghLabels=...`: A comma-separated list of GitHub labels which will be applied to new issues (the label "snyk" will always be applied).
+-   `--ghLabels=...`: A comma-separated list of GitHub labels which will be applied to new issues.
+The label "snyk" will always be applied (optional).
 -   `--severityLabel, --no-severityLabel`: If specified, the GitHub issue will have severity label(s) added automatically.
 Default: Yes.
 -   `--parseManifestName, --no-parseManifestName`: If specified, the